icon cross Understanding Snoring: Causes, Effects and Treatment Options

 If you or your partner snore, you are not alone.
 Approximately 40% of adults in the UK snore at least occasionally.
 Out of these, around 25% snore habitually or regularly.

-There are many different factors that can contribute to snoring, including structural abnormalities in the nose, mouth, or throat, being overweight or obese, the use of alcohol or sedatives, allergies, aging, sleep position, and smoking.
-Often snoring worsens with age, as more tissue develops, and muscles weaken.
+There are many reasons why we snore.
+These can include issues with the nose, mouth, or throat.
+Other causes of snoring are being overweight, alcohol or sedative use, allergies, ageing, sleep position, and smoking.
+Often, snoring worsens with age as more tissue develops and muscles weaken.

 Snoring is the sound that occurs when air flows past relaxed tissue in the throat, causing the tissue to vibrate as you breathe.
-Snoring can vary in intensity and pitch, ranging from a mild, occasional snorting sound to a loud, persistent and disruptive noise that interferes with your sleep and the sleep of others.
+Snoring varies in intensity, ranging from a mild snorting sound to a loud and disruptive noise.
+It can negatively impact both your sleep and the sleep of those around you.

-The severity of your snoring can depend on the degree of relaxation in your throat muscles and the narrowness of your airway.
-Often illnesses such as a common cold can cause snoring to worsen, as it can further restrict the airways.
+Often, illnesses such as a common cold can be one of the causes of snoring to worsen, as it can further restrict the airways.

-While it may seem harmless, chronic snoring can disrupt sleep patterns, leading to fatigue, irritability, and even health complications.
+While it may seem harmless, chronic snoring can disrupt sleep patterns, leading to fatigue, moodiness, and even health complications.

 Causes of Snoring

 Gender – Snoring tends to affect men more frequently than women.
-It is estimated that around 45% of adult men snore occasionally, while the figure for adult women is around 24%.
+About 45% of adult men snore sometimes, while around 24% of adult women do.

 Alcohol & Sedatives – Consumption of alcohol, sedatives, or muscle relaxants can relax the muscles in the throat, leading to snoring.